 Sponge Rolling and Scumbling

-If you are more in the exploration mood when it comes to choosing the perfect pain texture of your walls, sponge rolling and scumbling is the best option for you.
-Moreover, starting off with laying down drop cloths over the entire work area.
-Secondly, attach a clean roller cover to your paint roller.
-Additionally, once this is done, they will use a dampened sea sponge cut into small pieces to light dap on the surface.
+If you are in the exploration mood when it comes to choosing the perfect paint texture for your walls, sponge rolling and scumbling is a great option for you.
+At Quality Painters, we start by laying down drop cloths over the entire work area.
+Then, we attach a clean roller cover to the paint roller.
+Once this is done, we use a dampened sea sponge, cut into small pieces, to lightly dab the surface, creating a unique texture.